 Everyone hates meetings.
-I hate them, you hate them, often for good reason because meetings need to be managed effectively.
+I hate them, you hate them, often for good reason because they are not managed effectively and lack a meeting agenda.
 But, don't be shortsighted.
 If you’re kicking back or multi-tasking during business meetings you may be missing out big time.
-If you haven't put two and two together yet, let Your Office Mom do the math for you.
+If you haven't put two and two together yet, let Your Office Mom do the math for you and share some advice.

 Have you stopped to wonder if you're missing out because you're so passive and disengaged during meetings?
 Do you miss important information you don't share with customers?
 Are there dots you don't connect?
 Persuasive arguments you can’t make to close a deal?
 New product features you can't explain?
 Relationships you don't build?
 Career opportunities you don’t know about?
 Changes going on you're oblivious to?
 My advice?
 Maybe it’s time you have a different perspective about meetings and use them for your benefit.

 Think of meetings as scheduled opportunities to learn, network and build relationships.
 If you feel left out or overlooked, start using meetings to your advantage.
 Broaden your circle of work contacts by expanding who you interact with on a regular basis.
 Meetings are where it's happening, so here are some suggestions in four easy to follow steps.